sodadata/docs/soda/new-documentation.md

 #### May 9, 2022

-* Updated the <a href="https://docs.soda.io/soda-core/get-started.html" target="_blank">Soda Core installation documentation</a> to indicate that Python 3.8 or greater is required.
+* Updated the [Soda Core installation documentation]({% link soda-core/installation.md %}) to indicate that Python 3.8 or greater is required.

 #### April 26, 2022